Subnetting based on host requirement

 Reserve bits in the subnet mask and find the increment

 S, we need 6 bits in the host portion of the address.
-The difference is that we convert the number of host per network back to binary instead of converting the number of networks.
+The difference is that we convert the number of hosts per network back to binary instead of the number of networks.
 We already learned that “1s” represent the network and 0s represent the hosts in the subnet mask.
-Also, remain in mind we are still subnetting with focusing the host requirement instead of networks requirement.
+Also, remember we are still subnetting and focusing on the host rather than the network requirement.
 So, the binary of 62 takes up to 6 bits, right?
-Now examine the default subnet mask before subnetting and subnet mask after adding ones in the place of borrowed bits position places.
+Now examine the default subnet mask before subnetting and the subnet mask after adding ones in the place of borrowed bits position places.

 255.255.255.0=11111111.11111111.11111111.00000000